Turning Fear Into Success: Combatting 6 Common Objections to Personal Fundraising

 5. I am not tech-savvy enough.

-This objection is based more out of fear than anything else.
+This, like other common objections, is based more out of fear than anything else.
 Walk your supporters through the fundraising process to show the tech savvy requirement is relatively low.

 One organization, Vs. Cancer, pre-creates teams’ fundraising pages and provides a one-page instruction sheet on how to join the team.
 In a similar fashion, you can be proactive in eliminating obstacles and making it easy for your supporters to start online fundraising.